This is a Preprint and has not been peer reviewed. This is version 1 of this Preprint.

-Discharge from Greenland’s marine-terminating glaciers contribute to half of all mass loss from the ice sheet, but the factors forcing their retreat are complex and contested.
-Here, we examine K.I.V Steenstrups Nordre Bræ (‘Steenstrup’), which, between 2018—2021, retreated ~7 km, thinned by ~20%, doubled in ice discharge, and quadrupled in flow speed.
+Ice discharge from Greenland’s marine-terminating glaciers contributes to half of all mass loss from the ice sheet, with numerous mechanisms proposed to explain their retreat.
+Here, we examine K.I.V Steenstrups Nordre Bræ (‘Steenstrup’) in Southeast Greenland, which, between 2018—2021, retreated ~7 km, thinned ~20%, doubled in discharge, and quadrupled in flow speed.
 This rate of acceleration is unprecedented amongst Greenland’s glaciers, and now places Steenstrup in the top 10% of glaciers by contribution to Greenland’s discharge.
-In contrast to expected behaviour from a shallow, grounded tidewater glacier, Steenstrup was insensitive to high surface temperatures that destabilised many regional glaciers in 2016, responding instead to an extreme anomaly in deeper Atlantic Water (AW) in 2018.
-Steenstrup’s behaviour highlights that, as AW intrusions occur at increasingly shallow depths, even apparently long-term stable glaciers with high sills are vulnerable to sudden and rapid retreat.
+In contrast to expected behaviour from a shallow, grounded tidewater glacier, Steenstrup was insensitive to high surface temperatures that destabilised many regional glaciers in 2016, responding instead to a large anomaly in deeper Atlantic Water (AW) in 2018.
+By 2021, a rigid pro-glacial mélange had developed alongside notable seasonal variability.
+Steenstrup’s behaviour highlights that even apparently long-term stable glaciers with high sills are vulnerable to sudden and rapid retreat from warm AW intrusion.

 https://doi.org/10.31223/X5NS88